-- 9. Do you think the proposed density guidelines are reasonable and will help to achieve the aims of Policy H7? - 10.
-What do you think are appropriate locations for taller buildings and are there areas of land that are suitable for intensification? - 11.
-Is there anything else that we should include, or an alternative approach we should consider through Policy H7?
+- 9. Do you think the proposed density guidelines aims of Policy H7? - 10.
+What do you think are appropriate locations for taller buildings and are there areas of land that are suitable for intensification? - or an alternative approach we should consider through Policy H7?